Preliminary Single Subject Credential

 The multiple subjects preliminary credential is offered as a part of FPU's combined credential/MAT program.
 However, some students may choose to enroll in the credential-only program.
-Credential-only students who change their mind and wish to enroll in the MAT program need to complete a Change of Enrollment form (available in the Graduate and Degree Completion Office).
+Credential-only students who change their mind and wish to enroll in the MAT program need to complete a Change of Enrollment form (available in the GDC Office).

 Program information and tuition subject to change.